dwatson62/todo_challenge/README.md

 My submission for the ToDo Challenge.
 User can add tasks, or select individual and multiple tasks for deleting or marking as completing.
 Can also delete all tasks marked as completed.

-Travis successfully builds up to karma tests, but have not managed to build the protractor tests yet.
+Travis successfully builds both unit and protractor tests.

 ## To install: